themancalledzac/virtual-acystant/README.md

 ## Description

-An application that uses machine learning to detect, based off a user uploaded image, what would be the most statistically likely skin cancer, along with a maps page to help locate a doctor.
-All use cases are hypothetical and are not to be used in place of a doctor.
+An application that uses machine learning to detect, based off a user uploaded image, what would be the most statistically likely skin cancer, along with a maps page to help locate a provider.
+All use cases are hypothetical and are not to be used in place of a provider.

 ## User Story

 ```
 AS A person with an odd mark on my skin
 I WANT an app that, after uploading an image, will help me determine if my skin might be cancerous,
-SO THAT I can be given a map app to the nearest hospital.
+SO THAT I can be given a map app to the nearest provider.
 ```

 ## Installation